 Disk Drill is an excellent data recovery utility that can restore deleted files from your Mac’s internal and external storage.
 This includes USB and flash drives.
 The software employs advanced scanning algorithms that interrogate the USB drive sector-by-sector to salvage and recover files in hundreds of different formats.

-How to Recover Deleted Files From a USB Drive on a Mac
+How to Recover Deleted Files from a Flash Drive on a Mac

-Connect the USB or flash drive to your computer.
+Step 2.
+Connect the USB or flash drive to your Mac computer.

-Start Disk Drill and choose the USB drive from among the listed drives.
+Step 3.
+Start the software and choose the USB drive from among the listed drives.

-Once you have done that, select a storage location where the recovered files will be saved.
-Click on the Recover button again and the software will restore your files to the location you have selected.
+Step 6.
+Select a storage location where the recovered files will be saved.
+Click on the Recover button and the software will restore your files to the location you have selected.

 Preventing Data Loss on USB Devices